nnat3/code-challenge-1/README.md

 Write a JavaScript function named calculateBodaFare that:

 1. Prompts the user to enter the distance of their trip in kilometers.
 Convert this input to a number.
-2. Takes the distanceInKm (as a number) as an argument.
+2. Takes the distance in km (as a number) as an argument.
 3. Calculates the total estimated fare using the formula: totalFare = baseFare + (distanceInKm * chargePerKm)
 4. Prints the result to the console in a user-friendly format.